vedph/cadmus_web/README.md

 ### Routes

 - `/items`: list of items.

 - `/items/<id>`: single item editor.
 This allows editing the item's metadata, and shows a list of its parts, where you can add or remove parts.
 Item's `id` is equal to `new` for a new item.

 - `/items/<id>/<part-group>/<part-typeid>/<part-id>?rid=<role-id>`: single part editor.
 Role ID is optional.

 - `/items/<id>/layer/token/<part-id>?rid=<role-id>`: single part's token-based text layer editor.
 Role ID is optional and can be used to pre-select a layer.

 - `/items/<id>/<part-group>/fragment/<part-id>/<fr-typeid>/<loc>?rid=<role-id>`: single part's fragment editor.
 Role ID is optional.

 Note that the part-editing routes always have a part-group key.
 This comes from the `groupKey` property of each part's definition; if such a property is not defined (but in practice this should never happen), it defaults to `default`.

-Grouping parts is thus required, as far as we want to be able to lazily load our part-related modules.
+Grouping parts is required as far as we want to be able to lazily load our part-related modules.
 For instance, all our generic parts will be under the same `generic` group key, and their code will be found in the corresponding, lazy-loaded module.
-When editing an item's part, the frontend looks at the part definitions searching for the first one matching the part's type ID; then, it uses the corresponding part's group key to build the edit URL.
+When editing an item's part, the frontend looks at the part definitions, searching for the first one matching the part's type ID; then, it uses the corresponding part's group key to build the edit URL.

+Routes to part/fragment editors are built by a specialized service, `LibraryRouteService`.
+The routes to feature editors are defined in the respective lazily-loaded modules.

 Routes **examples**: